chadbaldwin/chadbaldwin.github.io/_posts/2021-01-31-certifications-and-learning.md

 ### Exam #2 - 70-762: Developing SQL Databases

-Now that I passed the first test, I could focus on the second test.
+Now that I passed the first exam, I could focus on the second exam.
 My exam was scheduled for Jan 29th, which gave me 11 days to prepare.
 This exam, however, I was not nearly as confident taking.
 All of my work experience was on development...not DBA type work, and this exam covered a lot of areas I knew nothing about.
 Optimistically, I'd say my experience covered about 30% of the "skills measured" PDF.

 Things I knew nothing about prior to this exam: monitoring, extended events, Azure, Resource Governor, columnstore indexes, in-memory OLTP, index maintenance, troubleshooting with system DMV's....Let's just say I had a lot to cover.

-I knew in order to have a chance at passing at this exam, I was going to need to put a lot more work.
+I knew in order to have a chance at passing at this exam, I was going to need to put in a lot more work.
 I ordered the [official 70-762 Exam reference](https://amzn.to/35Re73h) from Amazon.
 It's 368 pages and was expected to arrive in 2 days, giving me 10 days to read it at about 37 pages a day.

-While waiting for the book to be delivered, I used that time to read a about in-memory OLTP tables, natively compiled stored procedures and columnstore indexes in [Itzik Ben-Gan's book "T-SQL Querying"](https://amzn.to/39BLMzk) which I happened to have already.
-Those are two HUGE "new" things with SQL Server and I had a feeling they would be heavily covered on the test and that I would need to focus on those areas a lot.
+While waiting for the book to be delivered, I used that time to read about in-memory OLTP tables, natively compiled stored procedures and columnstore indexes in [Itzik Ben-Gan's book "T-SQL Querying"](https://amzn.to/39BLMzk) which I happened to have already.
+Those are two HUGE "new" things with SQL Server and I had a feeling they would be heavily covered on the exam and that I would need to focus on those areas a lot.

 I read and finished the book with 1 day to spare.
 I read the exam book every morning before work, I used my lunch breaks to watch YouTube videos, and after work I either read the book or I read blog posts, documentation, etc.

-Exam day came and I was literally watching YouTube videos on columnstore and in-memory OLTP set to 2X speed minutes before my test trying to absorb as much information as I possibly could.
+Exam day came and I was literally watching YouTube videos on columnstore indexes and in-memory OLTP set to 2X speed minutes before my exam trying to absorb as much information as I possibly could.

 But...my studying paid off and I passed!
 Thus earning my MCSA!
 My first certification. 🎉